orkes-io/docs/docs/getting-started/index.md

 ## Run your first Conductor Application
-In this section, we will checkout an example application that creates and runs a simple 2-step workflow application.
+In this section, we will look into an example that creates and runs a simple 2-step workflow application.

 <Tabs>
 <TabItem value="Java" label="Java">